syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/working-with-data.md

 ### 2. Array of JSON data

 The Mention can generate its list items through an array of complex data.
-For this, the appropriate columns should be mapped to the [fields](../api/mention/#fields) property.
+Therefore, the appropriate columns should be mapped to the [fields](../api/mention/#fields) property.

 In the following example, `Id` column and `Game` column from complex data have been mapped to the `value` field and `text` field, respectively.